alexalexandrescu/prisma-dto-generator/MIGRATION.md

-# Migration Guide: Extracting prisma-nest-dto-generator to Standalone Repository
+# Migration Guide: Extracting @alexcatdad/prisma-dto-generator to Standalone Repository

 This document contains all the information needed to extract this package from the monorepo and set it up as a standalone repository.